 - Clean it more than once.
 Because smoke will get deep into surfaces, it’s a good idea to clean the surface more than once to ensure you get all the residue off the surface.

-While your trim, upholstery, and carpet are three of the big places smoke can linger, you also need to remember to clean the other areas too.
+While your trim, upholstery, and carpet are three of the big places smoke can linger, you also need to remember to clean the other areas to get the odor of smoke out of the car.
 For instance, be sure to wipe down your windshield and windows, as the smoke residue will linger on these surfaces and could create a foul smell.
 In addition, smoke can linger in the air ducts of the vehicle, so you’ll want to replace the air filter to help remove the odor.

 Find Your Favorite Vehicle at Westbrook Honda

-We’re always happy to offer advice and help on everything from eliminating a smoke smell from your car, to how to find your Honda Civic radio code.
+We’re always happy to offer advice and help on everything from how to get smoke smell out of a car, to how to find your Honda Civic radio code and how to replace a brake light.
 When you’re ready to purchase a used or certified pre-owned vehicle, or want to learn the difference between the two, head to Westbrook Honda.
-We have a great selection of vehicles for you to choose from that are perfect for your New London commute.
-Contact us today to learn more about our inventory or to talk about the Honda Advantage and why our new and pre-owned models are the right choice for your New Haven drive.
+We have a great selection of vehicles for you to choose from that are perfect for your Branford commute.
+Contact us today to learn more about our inventory or to talk about the Honda Advantage and why our new and pre-owned models are the right choice for your Middletown drive.